vuestorefront/storefront-ui/packages/sfui/typography/README.md

 ## Why?

 In many projects the designers specify a standarized range of typography atoms.
 From headings, body texts to elements like labels - everything follows the same palette of font styles.
 And whilst Tailwind is great when it comes to dealing with atomic styling we believe that **having typography-related classes structured leads to a better developer experience**. 💚
-That's why we introduce you `VSF Typography` plugin - to bring typography systems back to the Tailwind world!
+That's why we introduce you `SF Typography` plugin - to bring typography systems back to the Tailwind world!

 ## Installation